GlaireDaggers/ContentPipe/README.md

 A couple of optional arguments may also be specified after the required arguments.
 These are:

+* -profile [n]
+  * Sets the current build profile.
+This will be used by the included JSON metadata parsers to select metadata from a table keyed by build profile.
+If not set, "Default" will be used.
 * -threads [n]
   * Specifies how many simultaneous files may be processed at once.
 By default, ContentPipe will use the environment processor count, but can be limited using this parameter.
 * -clean